SweetStacks/sweetstacks-images/README.md

 # Sweet Stacks Images & Metadata

-Look up the image and metadata for any of the 50,000 tickets in the Sweet Stacks collection
+Look up the image and metadata for any of the 50,000 unique tickets in the collection.
+See example below.

 ### Image